 We purchase young steers from a neighboring farm that breeds black angus cattle.
 They come to us at about 5-6 months of age and spend a year at Riverstone Farm being rotated from field to field, grazing our mixed pasturelands.
 We process the steers when they’re about 1100 pounds, when their fat marbling is at its peak.
 Once weened, they are grass fed only during their lives and do not receive growth hormones or antibiotics.
 A few choice animals are selected from the herd for butchering into cuts.
 We hang the meat for 28 days to insure proper curing for flavor and tenderness.
 We generally package only a few prime cuts, allowing that our ground beef and stew meat include some unusually tender parts of the animal.

 For several years, we raised our own flock of sheep and sold cuts in our farm store.
 However, we sold the flock and are now buying choice lambs from a local shepherd.
 The animals come to us while still with their mothers and are rotated around the pastures until about ten months of age.
 They are processed into cuts and sold as pre-orders only.
 Call ahead, we do not currently stock lamb in our Farm Store.

-Our flock of hens has been moved to a neighboring farm where they are spending the winter.
-They continue to get the same care and GMO-free feed as before and are offered fresh in our Farm Store under the Riverstone label.
+A flock of hens resides on the farm and are cared for by one of our residents.
+They are offered fresh in our Farm Store under the Riverstone label.
 These hens range in large movable paddocks that are rotated regularly making the eggs colorful, healthy and full of flavor.